redpesk-common/gps-binding/docs/2_installation.md

 ### From sources

 We advise you to use the [local builder]({% chapter_link local-builder-doc.installation %}) for building the binding sources.
-The local builder comes with everything setup to build Redpesk® projects.
+The local builder comes with everything setup to build redpesk projects.

 #### Dependencies